 Conclusions: Corneal collagen crosslinking was effective in improving the maximum keratometry value and vision in eyes with progressive keratoconus 1 year after treatment, with an excellent safety profile.

-PURPOSE: To evaluate 1-year outcomes of corneal collagen crosslinking (CXL) for treatment of keratoconusand corneal ectasia.
+PURPOSE: To evaluate 1-year outcomes of corneal collagen crosslinking (CXL) for the treatment of keratoconus and corneal ectasia.

 PURPOSE: To determine preoperative patient characteristics that may predict topography and visual acuity outcomes of corneal collagen crosslinking (CXL).